-The rise of creative AI understandably has some songwriters and publishers fearing for their future.
-Will AI-generated music ultimately compete with artists and songwriters for real-estate — and revenue — on terrestrial radio and streaming playlists?
+The rise of creative AI has some songwriters and publishers understandably fearing for their future.
+Will AI-generated music ultimately compete with artists and songwriters for real estate — and revenue — on terrestrial radio and streaming playlists?
 Will a fully AI-driven culture devalue human creativity altogether?

 Here are four main takeaways about the current state of creative AI, and what it means for the songwriting and publishing community:

-Google has been building machine-learning creative tools for artists through its Magenta research project, while Facebook’s Artificial Intelligence Research (FAIR) team recently built an AI system (on top of Google/Alphabet’s own WaveNet model) that can autonomously translate audio recordings from one instrument, genre or musical style to another.
+Google has been building machine-learning creative tools for artists through its Magenta research project, while Facebook’s Artificial Intelligence Research (FAIR) team built an AI system (on top of Google/Alphabet’s own WaveNet model) that can autonomously translate audio recordings from one instrument, genre, or musical style to another.
 Spotify is also currently developing AI-powered tools for artists under its Creator Technology Research Lab, based in Paris.

 Several of the above-mentioned startups have partnered with artists on groundbreaking new musical projects.
-For example, singer-songwriter Taryn Southern co-wrote an entire album I Am AI with the help of four creative-AI programs, including Amper, AIVA, Google’s Magenta and IBM’s Watson Beat.
-Canadian songwriter David Usher co-founded AI creative studio Reimagine AI, and has worked with Google Brain to develop an automated lyric assistant called Lyric AI that premiered at major computer-science and tech conferences.
-Beatboxer and Nokia Bell Labs artist-in-residence Reeps One is working with engineers to develop a beatboxing AI that draws from and expands upon Reeps One’s own style and techniques - and can even battle head-to-head with its human origin onstage.
+For example, singer-songwriter Taryn Southern co-wrote an entire album (I Am AI) with the help of four creative-AI programs, including Amper, AIVA, Google’s Magenta, and IBM’s Watson Beat.
+Canadian songwriter David Usher co-founded AI creative studio Reimagine AI, and has worked with Google Brain to develop an automated lyric assistant called Lyric AI that premiered at major computer science and tech conferences.
+Beatboxer and Nokia Bell Labs artist-in-residence Reeps One is working with engineers to develop a beatboxing AI that draws from and expands upon Reeps One’s own style and techniques, and can even battle head-to-head with its human origin onstage.

 Some AI-composed songs are even being recognized on select Spotify playlists.
 Under the artist name SKYGGE, French songwriter Benoît Carré used Sony’s Flow Machines AI to help compose every single track on his album Hello World, bringing onboard renowned human artists like Kiesza and Stromae to help bring the compositions to life.
-The lead single from the album, “Hello Shadow,” made it onto Spotify’s flagship New Music Friday playlist last year, as well as on localized NMF playlists in the U.K., Norway and Scandinavia.
+The lead single from the album, “Hello Shadow,” made it onto Spotify’s flagship New Music Friday playlist last year, as well as on localized NMF playlists in the U.K., Norway, and Scandinavia.

-Not coincidentally, François Pachet, the former head of Sony’s Computer Science Laboratory in Paris where Flow-Machines was developed, now heads Spotify’s Creator Technology Research Lab.
+Not coincidentally, François Pachet — the former head of Sony’s Computer Science Laboratory in Paris, where Flow-Machines was developed — now heads Spotify’s Creator Technology Research Lab.

-Production music, i.e. recorded music tailored for licensing to film, TV and other media, is still a major revenue stream for many labels around the world.
+Production music (i.e., recorded music tailored for licensing to film, TV, and other media), is still a major revenue stream for many labels around the world.
 For instance, Universal Production Music, based primarily in Europe, releases over 45 albums a month with offices in over 20 countries.

 The rise of AI, however, arguably puts production music the most at risk.
-Consider how the target market for startups like Amper and Jukedeck are “content creators” at large — e.g. burgeoning filmmakers, YouTube personalities or Twitch live-streamers who don’t want to deal with copyright infringement issues, but might not necessarily have the budget to purchase or license background music properly.
+Consider how the target market for startups like Amper and Jukedeck are “content creators” at large — e.g., burgeoning filmmakers, YouTube personalities or Twitch live-streamers who don’t want to deal with copyright infringement issues but might not necessarily have the budget to purchase or license background music properly.

 In addition, consider the way most sync-licensing transactions work today: music supervisors for a movie or TV show send a brief to as many as 40 publishers at a time, detailing exactly what parameters they need for a song (mood, tempo, instrumentation, etc.), then each publisher sends back at least a dozen tracks, putting the burden back on the supervisor to choose just one song from that entire pool.
-The process is high-volume and high-stress, with lots of manual back-and-forth communication.
+The process is high volume and high stress, with lots of manual back-and-forth communication.

-It’s not far-fetched to imagine an AI cutting this entire process in half, by automatically and satisfactorily generating a piece of music based on the rules outlined in a particular sync brief.
-While AI has a long way to go before it can meaningfully compete with humans in a creative context, it can beat humans at low-cost output in record time based on a predefined set of rules (see Google Translate or AlphaGo as examples beyond music).
+It’s not far-fetched to imagine an AI cutting this entire process in half by automatically and satisfactorily generating a piece of music based on the rules outlined in a particular sync brief.
+While AI has a long way to go before it can meaningfully compete with humans in a creative context, it can beat humans at low-cost output in record time based on a predefined set of rules (see: Google Translate or AlphaGo as examples beyond music).

-From a legal perspective, one of the most heated debates in creative AI revolves around whether an AI or algorithm can own copyright, and hence generate revenue for itself.
+From a legal perspective, one of the most heated debates in creative AI revolves around whether an AI or algorithm can own copyright and generate revenue for itself.
 As of today, creative AI is still in such early stages of development that officially granting AI “ownership” over a track happens only on a case-by-case basis.

 For instance, AIVA, one of Southern’s AI-powered collaborators, is officially registered under SACEM (the first-ever algorithm to have such status).
 Southern also chose to credit Amper as a co-writer on her single “Break Free.”
 In contrast, Usher uses Lyric AI as an “assistant,” but not as an officially credited co-writer.
 Likewise, with Hello World, Benoît Carré is credited as the main songwriter under the SKYGGE moniker, with no royalties going to Sony or Flow Machines.

 Furthermore, Southern and Usher are clearly the primary writers of their own songs, even if they use an AI assistant to expedite the process.
-In each of their cases, the artist is ultimately the entity with the last word — the person who defines the parameters under which the AI searches and creates content, and who then curates, edits and exercises judgment over the output of the AI’s work.
+In each of their cases, the artist is ultimately the entity with the last word — the person who defines the parameters under which the AI searches and creates content, and who then curates, edits, and exercises judgment over the output of the AI’s work.

 The ability of AI to “compete creatively” with humans is also arguably limited by our own understanding of how we work.
-We cannot create an algorithm for “good,” “beautiful” or “creative” music if we struggle to define the rules for creativity ourselves in the first place.
+We cannot create an algorithm for “good,” “beautiful,” or “creative” music if we struggle to define the rules for creativity ourselves in the first place.